Indianapolis DUI/OWI Lawyer

-You still have the right to refuse or to require a law enforcement officer to obtain a search warrant to take an involuntary sample, but there are consequences for a refusal that may include suspension of your driver’s license for 1 year on a first offense, or 2 years if you have a previous OVWI conviction on your record.
+You have the right to refuse or to require a law enforcement officer to obtain a search warrant to take an involuntary sample.
+However, there are consequences for a refusal that may include suspension of your driver’s license for one year on a first offense or two years if you have a previous OWI conviction on your record.

 Certified Tests & Breath Tests

 If you submit to an OWI test and are over the legal limit, it isn’t a foregone conclusion that you’ll be found guilty.
-There are a number of ways that a qualified Indiana DUI lawyer may be able to challenge the results and help you keep your driver’s license.
+There are several ways that a qualified Indiana OWI lawyer may be able to challenge the results and help you keep your driver’s license.

 Often, people feel like their case is beyond help if they are arrested in Indianapolis for a DUI.
-They may believe there’s no coming back from failed DUI test or they just have to accept a suspended license.
-But in reality, there is a lot a lawyer can do to improve your circumstances.
+They may believe there’s no coming back from a failed DUI test, or they must accept a suspended license.
+But, there is a lot a lawyer can do to improve your circumstances.